drillby/automatization_of_pc/README.md

 * Also it is nessesary to enable WoL function in your BIOS and OS settings.

 ### Face recognition:
-* You need to install opencv, numpy, tensorflow and matplotlib
+* You need to install opencv, numpy and tensorflow.
 * Also you need a webcam.
+* You need to provide your photos.

 ### Amazon Alexa:
 * So far only an idea.